pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 git clone https://github.com/pierreay/phase_data/ "$HOST_DIR/phase_data"
 ```

-3. Manually download the four following datasets which have been publicly uploaded on Zenodo under the `$HOST_DIR`:
+3. Manually download the four datasets which have been publicly uploaded on Zenodo by clicking on *Download all* for each of the following links:

 - nRF52:
 > Pierre Ayoub (2025) PhaseSCA: Exploiting Phase-Modulated Emanations in Side Channels - nRF52832 Dataset, Zenodo.